xenthm/tp/docs/DeveloperGuide.md

 ![Parser.png](uml/puml/Parser/Parser.png)

 #### Overall Structure and Flow
-As seen from the above class diagram, after obtaining user input from `Ui`, command generation first begins with the `Parser` class. `Parser` first determines the command that the user wishes to execute based on the first keyword provided.
+Command generation first begins with the
+`Parser` class. `Parser` first determines the command that the user wishes to execute based on the first keyword provided.
 After which, `Parser` will employ various `ArgumentFinder`s to extract the arguments of interest.
 Each specific implementation of the